basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ### Enabling Security

-Riak Security is disabled by default.
-To enable it, simply run the `security enable` command:
+Riak security is disabled by default.
+To enable it at any time, simply run the `security enable` command:

 ```bash
 riak-admin security enable